Garrafao/TokenChange/README.md

 ## Example word sense clustering

-The first set of methods is for creating token vectors and applying word sense clustering to the token vectors.
+The first set of methods is for creating token vectors and applying word sense clustering (K-means) to the token vectors.
 The clustering performance scores will automatically be stored (mean adjusted rand index and cluster accuracy) into a file (`Files/Clustering/cluster_scores.csv`).
 All methods can be found in the `WordSenseClustering/` folder.

 ### Count-based: